rmitrovski/divorce-web-app/README.md

 <h1> Clean Divorce Project </h1>

 <h3> 1.
-How to setup </h3>
+Setup website </h3>

 1.1 Download/Install Xampp
-You need to download the latest version of Xampp from this link: https://www.apachefriends.org/download.html After you have download the file you will need to install it to the computer, this link: https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/ has good step-by-step instructions that will guide you through the installation process.
+You need to download the latest version of Xampp from this link: https://www.apachefriends.org/download.html After you have downloaded the file you will need to install it on the computer, this link: https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/ has good step-by-step instructions that will guide you through the installation process.